Warts and Lasers

 A variety of chemicals are also used in treatment of warts:

-- A doctor can apply a highly concentrated chemical treatment at regular intervals
+- In office application of a highly concentrated chemical treatment at regular intervals

 - Topical medications might be prescribed for use at home

-Despite numerous treatment modalities, warts quite often require repeated treatment because they are difficult to eradicate and commonly recur.
+Despite numerous treatment modalities, warts quite often require repeated treatments some are more difficult to eradicate.

 **Every patient is unique, and results can vary between patients.
 No two laser treatments will get same results – even if performed by the same physician on patients with similar conditions.